The Use and Power of Stories in the Afghanistan Conflict

 Taliban messaging, wrapped in the narrative of jihad, is both to the point and in tune with its target audiences.
 On the other hand, the United States and its Kabul allies committed a basic messaging blunder, failing to present narratives that spoke to or, often, were even understood by their target audiences.
 Thomas Johnson systematically explains why the United States lost this ‘battle of the story’ in Afghanistan, and argues that this defeat may have cost the US the entire war, despite its conventional and technological superiority.

-Professor Thomas H. Johnson is a faculty member of the National Security Affairs Department at the Naval Postgraduate School (Monterey, California) as well its Director of the Program for Culture & Conflict Studies.
-For three decades, Professor Johnson has conducted research and published widely on Afghanistan and South Asia.
-In 2009, he served as the Senior Political and Counterinsurgency Advisor to Gen Jonathan Vance, Commander of Canadian Forces in Afghanistan (Task Force Kandahar).
-From 2002 to 2009, Professor Johnson was a US delegate to a number of NATO technical panels dealing with Weapons of Mass Destruction.
+Thomas H. Johnson is a Research Professor of National Security Affairs at the Naval Postgraduate School (Monterey, California).
+He has conducted research and published widely on Afghanistan and South Asia for three decades.
+In 2009, he served as the Senior Political and Counterinsurgency Advisor to Gen. Jonathan Vance, Commander of Canadian Forces in Afghanistan (Task Force Kandahar).

 ‘Taliban Narratives is a much needed and detailed look at how the Taliban has consistently outperformed the US and NATO in getting across its message.
 We and our Afghan partners could do much better if we use this guidance.
 Valuable lessons for the future as well.’ — Ronald Neumann, US Ambassador to Afghanistan, 2005-07

 ‘Deeply original and utterly authoritative: a captivating study of a vital subject.’ — Richard English, author of Does Terrorism Work?
 A History